Wang Zhengwei

-Wang Zhengwei (王正伟, Xiao'erjing: وْا ﺟْﻊ وِ; born June 1957) is a Chinese politician, economist, and expert on Islamic affairs.
-Of Hui ethnic heritage, Wang served as the Chairman of the State Ethnic Affairs Commission between 2013 and 2016, and Chairman (Governor) of the Ningxia Hui Autonomous Region between 2007 and 2013.
-He is also served as a vice chairman of the Chinese People's Political Consultative Conference between 2013 and 2023.
+Wang Zhengwei (王正伟, Xiao'erjing: وْا ﺟْﻊ وِ; born June 1957) is a retired Chinese politician, economist, and expert on Islamic affairs.
+Of Hui ethnic heritage, Wang served as the director of the National Ethnic Affairs Commission between 2013 and 2016, and Chairman (Governor) of the Ningxia Hui Autonomous Region between 2007 and 2013.
+He also served as a vice chairman of the Chinese People's Political Consultative Conference between 2013 and 2023.

 Biography

 Wang was born in Tongxin County, Ningxia, to a Hui Chinese family.
 After graduating from university, he went back to his hometown to work as an accountant and as a local Communist Youth League organizer.
 After the Cultural Revolution, he worked on hydraulics projects for a year.
 He entered Ningxia University in 1977 and majored in Chinese.
 He joined the Chinese Communist Party in 1981.

 After graduating, he became a propaganda official, serving in his home county.
 In January 1984 he was sent to work for the autonomous region's party organization in Yinchuan, where he climbed through the ranks with a series of administrative and research positions.
 He eventually was promoted the head the regional propaganda department and entered the regional party standing committee as a result.
 He also served as party chief of Yinchuan.

 Wang was long involved in Hui ethnic affairs, and has written many papers on the economy and culture of the Hui people.
 In 1988 he was sent as part of a delegation to Turkey to participate in an international Islamic culture conference.
-Wang made a name for himself as a resident expert in the economy of predominantly Islamic states, conducting extensive research on middle eastern countries.
+Wang made a name for himself as a resident expert in the economy of predominantly Islamic states, conducting extensive research on Middle Eastern countries.